Samsung/tizen-docs/docs/application/tizen-studio-0/setup/ubuntu.md

 The installer package consists of basic and immediate libraries.
 However, the Tizen Studio application requires additional libraries in order to work flawlessly.

-To install the dependencies:

-1. Open the terminal, execute the following commands:
+To install the dependencies, open the terminal and execute the following commands:

 - ` sudo apt install expect`
 - ` sudo apt install gtk2-engines-pixbuf`